OrbitalShell/Orbital-Shell/docs/doc-pages/repository-and-projects.md

 ---
 layout: documents
-title: Repository And Projects
+title: Repository and Projects
-doctitle: Repository And Projects
+doctitle: Repository and Projects
 ---
 <h3>Contents of the Orbital Shell project repository</h3>
 Use **PowerShell** and **git** to get a clone of the Orbital Shell repository in the folder **orbital-shell** :
 <pre data-enlighter-language="shell" data-enlighter-theme="{{site.data.settings.enjs_shell_theme}}" data-enlighter-linenumbers="false">
-# PowerShell
 cd ~
 git clone https://github.com/franck-gaspoz/orbital-shell.git
 cd ./orbital-shell